AdobeDocs/real-time-cdp-collaboration.en/help/guide/glossary.md

 An invite in Adobe Real-Time CDP Collaboration refers to a request sent to another user or organization to join a project or data collaboration effort.
 Invites help facilitate secure and controlled access to shared data and resources.

+## J

+### Join key

+In the context of identity crosswalks, a join key is a unique identifier used to match and link different identifiers across datasets, enabling the integration and unification of audience data from various sources.
+For example, a hashed email (HEM) can be a join key.

 ## M

 ### Match Keys